Bryan Save

-Bryan Save [Sah-vay] (born December 16, 1981) is a former American football defensive tackle.
+Bryan Save [Sah-vay] (born December 16, 1981) is an American former football defensive tackle.
 He was signed by the Indianapolis Colts as an undrafted free agent in 2004.
 He played college football at Colorado State.

 Save was also a member of the San Francisco 49ers, Baltimore Ravens, Tampa Bay Buccaneers, Cologne Centurions, Denver Broncos, Philadelphia Soul, and Spokane Shock.

 Professional career

 Cologne Centurions

 Save was selected by the Cologne Centurions in the fourth round of the 2006 NFL Europe Free Agent Draft.

 Florida Tuskers

 On June 7, 2010, Save requested a trade to the Florida Tuskers and was acquired from the Hartford Colonials in exchange for Keith Gray.
 This was the first documented trade in the UFL history.